 Sep.
 2016 Paper "Good vs. Bad Speakers: Language Ownership in the Face of Language Death."
 Indigenous Languages and Cultures Conference, University of Sheffield, UK.

 August 2016 Poster "Do we know what violence is?"
-Maurice Halbwachs Summer Institute Crime, Dis/Order, Narrative, Lichtenberg-Kolleg Goettingen, Germany.
+Maurice Halbwachs Summer Institute Crime, Dis/Order, Narrative, led by Jean and John Comaroff, Lichtenberg-Kolleg Goettingen, Germany.

 July 2016 Paper "Of Virgins, Vipers, and Witches: Dangerous Motherhood in Central Mexican Cosmology Today."
 EASA Conference, University of Milan-Bicocca, Italy.